Holland Dream

-The Holland Dream is a semi-professional basketball team in the Independent Basketball Association based in Holland, Michigan.
+The Holland Dream was a semi-professional basketball team in the Independent Basketball Association based in Holland, Michigan.
 The team began as the Holland Blast, and changed its name when the team entered the IBA.
-The team is owned by Tom Moore.
-The Dream play at the Holland Civic Center, former home of Hope College, who moved into the new DeVos Fieldhouse.
+The team was last owned by Tom Moore.
+The Dream played at the Holland Civic Center, former home of Hope College, who moved into the new DeVos Fieldhouse.
 They were members of the International Basketball League from 2005 to 2011.

 History

 The Holland Blast produced two IBL Hall of Fame players: